firebase/FirebaseUI-Android/auth/README.md

 Note: unlike other sign-in methods, signing in with these providers involves the use of a [Custom Chrome Tab](https://developer.chrome.com/multidevice/android/customtabs).

+##### Twitter

+You must enable the "Request email addresses from users" permission in the "Permissions" tab of your Twitter app.

 #### GitHub